 To help you understand this condition, which is formally known as hemineglect, you’re about to learn the causes, symptoms, and treatment for left neglect after stroke.
-At the end, you’ll find some exercises for left neglect that you can practice at home.
+At the end, you’ll find some exercises to help boost awareness on the left side.

 Causes of Left Neglect After Stroke